AI Slop: How to Detect and Prevent Low-Quality AI Code

 Is deterministic or LLM-based detection better?

 Use both, for different jobs.
-Deterministic rules belong in the quality gate because they are consistent and can block a merge.
-LLM review is useful for logic-level suggestions that require understanding intent, but it is probabilistic, so the same code can pass one run and fail the next.
-You cannot gate CI on a coin flip.
+Deterministic rules belong in the quality gate because they are consistent enough to enforce repeatable standards.
+LLM review is useful for logic-level suggestions that require understanding intent, but it is probabilistic, so avoid making it the only merge blocker.

 How do I stop my AI agent from writing slop?

 Put the rules where the agent works.
-Run a scanner as a pre-commit or agent hook so issues surface in-editor and get fixed before they are committed, then enforce a score threshold in CI so anything below the bar cannot merge.
-Teams that enforce a gate see scores climb within a few sprints because the feedback loop is immediate.
+Run a scanner as a pre-commit or agent hook so issues surface in-editor and can be fixed before they are committed, then enforce a score threshold in CI when the team is ready.
+The value is a shorter, clearer feedback loop.

 Does an AI slop scanner replace my linter or SonarQube?

 No, it complements them.
 Linters catch wrong code and style.
-Tools built for human code miss AI-specific patterns like trivial comments and swallowed exceptions because nobody wrote thousands of them by hand before agents existed.
+General static-analysis tools may not focus on AI-specific patterns like trivial comments and swallowed exceptions.
 An AI slop scanner targets that third category: correct-but-shallow code repeated at scale.

 The bottom line

 AI slop is not a content problem that wandered into your repo.
-It is a code-quality problem with a specific failure profile, and it needs tooling built for that profile.
+It is a code-quality problem with a specific failure profile, and it benefits from tooling built for that profile.
 Linters catch wrong code.
 LLM reviewers catch logic bugs.
-AI slop detection catches the third thing: code that is correct but shallow, repeated at the scale only an agent can produce.
+AI slop detection catches a third thing: code that is correct but shallow, repeated across agent-assisted changes.